About the Digestive Health Centre

 The St. Paul’s Hospital Advanced Endoscopic Resection Centre (SPARC)

-SPARC will utilize minimally invasive and organ-sparing endoscopic resection techniques for safely treating pre-cancerous and early-stage cancers of the esophagus, stomach, and colorectum.
+SPARC utilizes minimally invasive and organ-sparing endoscopic resection techniques to safely treat pre-cancerous and early-stage cancers of the esophagus, stomach, and colorectum.

 Lunken Lab Biobank